Kranenburg, North Rhine-Westphalia: Modern-day Kranenburg

 At present day, the community of Kranenburg is a border town within a Europe "without borders".
 With the introduction the European Union and subsequent EU internal market without boundaries, many Dutch moved from the Netherlands to Kranenburg in Germany, attracted by economic motives, e.g. low real estate prices/ taxes.
 This resulted in a massive influx increase of more than 200% between 1992 and 2008, growing the total population of the small community dramatically.
 Although, German authorities suggest diplomatically to "steer" this influx by "handing out permits selectively", migration away from the area by its original German citizens, and "enclave formation" of "Dutch-only" clusters is already observed.
 This, according to international publications of the Centre for Border Research (NCBR) of the nearby located University of Nijmegen, is mainly caused by the refusal of the Dutch migrants to integrate/ participate in German society.
 Based on their observations, the investigators conclude that 100% of the life of these Dutch migrants lies across the border in the Netherlands, although their residence lies in Germany, solely out of financial motives.
 Hence, for example Dutch parents selectively send their children to Dutch schools, Dutch physicians and hospitals are visited, Dutch sporting and social organisations are joined, Dutch media are read, watched, and listened to.
 Many do not speak the German language, and don't make any effort to acquire German language skills.
 Illustratively, the Dutch are reported "to drive back to the Netherlands to buy a jar of peanut butter".

 In their conclusions, the authors observe that this refusal of the Dutch to integrate, participate, and contribute to their new German community contrasts strongly with the current Dutch public opinion, political climate, or indeed legislation.
-The Dutch political climate, and the apparent support of Dutch Prime Minister Mark Rutte, was recently discussed and condemned by the European Union.
-Dutch legislation, the Integration law for immigrants to the Netherlands Act obliges migrants entering the Netherlands to integrate into Dutch society.
+In 2012, the Dutch political climate, and the apparent support of Dutch Prime Minister Mark Rutte, was discussed and condemned by the European Union.
+Since 2023 national election, this has become more apparent with the right-wing to far-right Party for Freedom (PVV), led by Geert Wilders, known for his right-wing populism, anti-immigration, opposition to Islam and Euroscepticism., becoming the largest governing party in Dutch Parliament.

+Dutch legislation, the Integration law for immigrants to the Netherlands Act, obliges migrants entering the Netherlands to integrate into Dutch society.
 To measure this, migrants are subjected to courses and a final exam, determining the migrants' ability to speak the Dutch language and general knowledge of Dutch society.
 Failure to pass the exam (e.g. inability to speak Dutch) results in expulsion.
 Participation in this exam is only required of non-EU nationals.
 Although public sentiments and opinions vary considerably, as for the whole EEC territory, the German conditions of residence for non EU nationals are very similar to those in the Netherlands.
+After the draft and enforcement of a double tax treaty between the Netherlands and Germany, many Dutch have migrated back to the Netherlands following cultural and financial changes.